NickMcConnell/AngbandPlus/DaJAngbandReadme112.txt

 ------------------------------------------------------------------------------------------

 	The in-game help file "DJA110", has more details about differences from vanilla.
-Please read it if you are not familiar with DaJAngband.
+Please read it if you are not familiar with DaJAngband or if you want more details about stuff.

 	More in-depth explaination of a couple DaJAngband effects: